 Instructions

 - Boil the edamame: Bring a large pot of salted water to a boil.
-Add edamame pods and cook for 4-5 minutes until tender but still slightly firm. drain and set aside.
+Cook edamame pods for 4–5 minutes until tender but still slightly firm.
+Drain and set aside.

-- Prepare the sauce: In a medium skillet, heat sesame oil over medium heat.
-Add minced garlic and sauté until fragrant and golden, about 2 minutes.
-Be cautious not to burn the garlic.
+- Prepare the sauce base: Heat sesame oil in a skillet over medium heat.
+Add minced garlic and sauté 1–2 minutes until fragrant and lightly golden.

-- Add spice: Stir in red chili flakes and toast for 30 seconds to activate flavor.
+- Add spice: Stir in red chili flakes and toast 20–30 seconds to activate flavor.

-- Add liquids: Pour in soy sauce and maple syrup; stir well to combine.
+- Add liquids: Pour in soy sauce and maple syrup.
+Stir to combine and form a glossy sauce.

 Chef’s Notes: Tips for Success

-- Substitutions: Use tamari sauce to keep it gluten-free.
-For a vegan twist,replace maple syrup with agave nectar.
+- Substitutions: Use tamari instead of soy sauce for gluten-free.
+For a vegan-friendly option, maple syrup or agave both work.

 Nutritional Data